Ragged Robin, one of the native wild flowers, re-establishing its presence at Eddrachilles

 2017 removing trees too close to the hotel.

 The vision guiding our work is a woodland garden in naturalistic style: resilient, evolving, and honest about the challenges it faces.
 We plant for decades ahead, knowing that full maturity will come long after our stewardship ends.
+In the end, that is the greatest joy of being a gardener here.

 Spring arrives in waves of colour.
 Thousands of bulbs—daffodils, tulips, miniature narcissi, alliums, iris—are chosen for their ability to endure wind and return year after year.
 Favourites include late-flowering, scented Winston Churchill daffodils, reliable Jetfire for exposed areas, and lily tulips such as Menton, Seattle, and Queen of the Night.
 We time planting carefully to ensure April guests share in the display.